 Issues With The Metabones Canon EF to E Mount Adapter III

 I started having some issues with my Metabone adapter this trip.
 This is the adapter that allows me to use my Canon lenses on my Sony A7r.
 The problem was, I could not adjust my aperture through the camera.
 It would just blink.
-I was also have a problem with it shooting everything several stops too dark.
-At first I thought I had I had a bad adapter and it nearly ruined my trip, then I discovered that there are a few screwes on the base mount.
+I also had a problem with it shooting everything several stops too dark.
+At first, I thought I had I had a bad adapter and it nearly ruined my trip, then I discovered that there are a few screws on the base mount.
 When these get even slightly loose the lenses start to give you issues, and I forgot to bring my tools to fix it.
-All through Zion I would have to continually use my knife to retighten these screws which was really slowing my photography down.
+All through Zion, I would have to continually use my knife to retighten these screws which were really slowing my photography down.

-All and all I'm not really happy with the adapter.
+All and all I’m not really happy with the adapter.
 The focus is too slow and unreliable.
-If I was going to get a camera just for landscape photography I'd probably get the Nikon D800E.
-However I still shoot a lot of travel photography so the light and compactness of the A7r makes it a better choice for me.
+If I was going to get a camera just for landscape photography I’d probably get the Nikon D800E.
+However, I still shoot a lot of travel photography so the light and compactness of the A7r make it a better choice for me.
 Especially with the Ziess 35mm lens.

 The Legend People – Bryce Canyon, Utah

 |**This website contains affiliate links and I will be compensated if you click them to make a purchase.|